Low-Complexity Algorithm for Restless Bandits with Imperfect Observations: Abstract

 \section{Abstract}

-We consider a class of restless bandit problems that finds a broad application area in stochastic optimization, reinforcement learning and operations research.
-In our model, there are $N$ independent $2$-state Markov processes that may be observed and accessed for accruing rewards.
-The observation is error-prone, {\em i.e.,} both false alarm and miss detection may happen.
-Furthermore, the user can only choose a subset of $M~(M<N)$ processes to observe at each discrete time.
-If a process in state~$1$ is correctly observed, then it will offer some reward.
-Due to the partial and imperfect observation model, the system is formulated as a restless multi-armed bandit problem with an information state space of uncountable cardinality.
-Restless bandit problems with finite state spaces are PSPACE-HARD in general.
-In this paper, we establish a low-complexity algorithm that achieves a strong performance for this class of restless bandits.
-Under certain conditions, we theoretically prove the existence (indexability) of Whittle index and its equivalence to our algorithm.
-When those conditions do not hold, we show by numerical experiments the near-optimal performance of our algorithm in general.
+{We consider a class of restless bandit problems that finds a broad application area in reinforcement learning and stochastic optimization.
+We consider $N$ independent discrete-time Markov processes, each of which had two possible states: 1 and 0 (`good' and `bad').
+Only if a process is both in state 1 and observed to be so does reward accrue.
+The aim is to maximize the expected discounted sum of returns over the infinite horizon subject to a constraint that only $M$ $(<N)$ processes may be observed at each step.
+Observation is error-prone: there are known probabilities that state 1 (0) will be observed as 0 (1).
+From this one knows, at any time $t$, a probability that process $i$ is in state 1.
+The resulting system may be modeled as a restless multi-armed bandit problem with an information state space of uncountable cardinality.
+Restless bandit problems with even finite state spaces are PSPACE-HARD in general.
+We propose a novel approach for simplifying the dynamic programming equations of this class of restless bandits and develop a low-complexity algorithm that achieves a strong performance and is readily extensible to the general restless bandit model with observation errors.
+Under certain conditions, we establish the existence (indexability) of Whittle index and its equivalence to our algorithm.
+When those conditions do not hold, we show by numerical experiments the near-optimal performance of our algorithm in the general parametric space.
+Furthermore, we theoretically prove the optimality of our algorithm for homogeneous systems.}